onewelcome/sdk-react-native/README.md

 		<data android:scheme="reactnativeexample"/>
 	</intent-filter>
 	```

+6. Setup the OneginiConfigModel:
+        Create a OneginiConfigModel with implemented the OneginiClientConfigModel.
+Put the file in {packageName}.
+Exmaple "com.onegini.mobile.OneginiConfigModel".
+        More information: https://docs.onegini.com/msp/stable/android-sdk/topics/setting-up-the-project.html section: Running the SDK Configurator.

+7. Setup the SecurityController(not required):
+        Create a SecurityController.
+Example class you find lib("com.onegini.mobile.SecurityController").
+        If the file is not set, then the app gets it from "com.onegini.mobile.SecurityController"

 #### iOS:

 1. The Onegini SDK is uploaded to the Onegini Artifactory repository.
 In order to let CocoaPods use an Artifactory repository you need to install a specific plugin.